20 Projects That Will Actually Hurt Your Home’s Resale Value

 Just because you’re a movie buff, that doesn’t mean potential buyers will be.
 An in-house theater and all the electronics necessary is a costly investment that may seem like a waste of space to some buyers.
 If you’re into tech, Digital Trends notes you should go with upgrades such as smart thermostats and security systems, which will have more value when you sell.
 Here are the other home upgrades that are a huge waste of money.

 Some convert their garages to a home gym, some may turn the space into a family or even a game room.
 But if you’re selling, buyers may put a higher value on a garage over extra living space.
 Realtors on Trulia note you may only get up to 30 percent of your expenses back in the sale, plus there may be tight restrictions on converting garages to living spaces, depending on where you live.
-Make the most of your garage space with these organization tips for every room in the house.

 Removing a bathtub